autoplot/documentation/javadoc/org/autoplot/dom/DataSourceFilter.md

+# org.autoplot.dom.DataSourceFilter

-# org.autoplot.dom.DataSourceFilterModel for a source of data plus additional processing.
+Model for a source of data plus additional processing.

-DataSourceFilter( )
+# DataSourceFilter( )

 ***